digicatapult/dtdl-visualisation-tool/README.md

 ## Privacy Policy

 This tool integrates with Iubenda for privacy policy and cookie policy compliance.
-The widget is enabled by default and can be disabled by setting `IUBENDA_ENABLED=false`.
+The widget is disabled by default (opt-in) and can be enabled by setting `IUBENDA_ENABLED=true`.

 **Configuration:**
 *   **Widget ID**: Configure using `IUBENDA_WIDGET_ID` to point to your Iubenda privacy policy.